-The Country Strategy-V Update (2022-27) will also have implications for internal working of Plan India.
-We will accelerate our fundraising to align with the purpose and ambitions, bolster our internal and external communications, attract new talent, enhance technical expertise, build new collaborations and adopt new-age finance management, talent management and administration practices.
+The revised Country Strategy-V (2022-27) also has implications for internal working of Plan India.
+We will accelerate our fundraising to align with the purpose and ambitions, bolster our internal and external communications, attract new talent, enhance technical expertise, build new collaborations and adopt newage finance management, talent management and administration practices.
 We will uphold values of equality, diversity, transparency and accountability to girls and young women.
-The Country Strategy-V Update (2022-2027) will guide Plan India in its efforts to strengthen the Plan International Federation working for an equal, just and humane world for all girls, boys and young women.
+The revised Country Strategy-V (2022-2027) will guide Plan India in its efforts to strengthen the Plan International Federation working for an equal, just and humane world for all girls, boys and young women.